secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 ##### Kaiser Infertility Services

-Kaiser California and Colorado Members are covered for infertility services at 50% co-insurance.
+Kaiser California are covered for infertility services at 50% co-insurance.
 Coverage includes services for diagnosis and treatment of infertility.
 Coverage does not include conception by artificial means (IVF/GIFT/ZIFT/etc).
 Please check with the WTW Benefits Helpline `877-409-9288` or `GitLab@willistowerswatson.com` for more information.

 Kaiser Hawaii Plan members are covered for an infertility consultation and certain In Vitro Fertilization (IVF) procedures.
 More information on the Infertility services for Hawaii Kaiser members can be found on the [2024 Hawaii Health Plan](TBD ).